apache/trafficcontrol/docs/source/api/v4/deliveryservices_xmlid_xmlid_sslkeys.rst

 :state:           An optional field which, if present, contains the state entered by the user when generating certificate\ [1]_
 :version:         An integer that defines the "version" of the key - which may be thought of as the sequential generation; that is, the higher the number the more recent the key
 :expiration:      The expiration date of the certificate for the :term:`Delivery Service` in :rfc:`3339` format
+:sans:            The :abbr:`SANs (Subject Alternate Names)` from the SSL certificate.

+	.. versionadded:: 4.1

 .. code-block:: http
 	:caption: Response Example